Are Roses Difficult to Maintain?

-Since there are early season, mid season and continuously blooming plants you can plan your garden so there is always something to see and enjoy.
+Since there are early season, midseason and continuously blooming plants you can plan your garden so there is always something to see and enjoy.
 Really, you can find a place for a rose anywhere in your garden, and we’d be happy to help you do that.
-If you’d like to talk about adding some English Roses to your garden, contact Surrounds and ask to speak with one of our Certified Horticulturalists.
+If you’d like to talk about adding some English Roses to your garden, schedule a consultation with one of our Certified Horticulturalists.

 Our sincere thanks go out to Michael Marriott and David Austin Roses for the gorgeous photography in this post.